 This instruction can be used to provide the jury with more guidance for determining whether a hostile work environment exists in a claim for harassment under Title VII.
 See Instructions 5.1.4 and 5.1.5 for instructions on harassment claims.

 Instruction 5.2.1 is similar to the instruction approved (with respect to claims under the New Jersey Law Against Discrimination) in Hurley v.
 Atlantic City Police Dept., 174 F.3d 95, 115-17 (3d Cir.
 1999).
-The list of factors in this Instruction that may be considered in determining whether a work environment is hostile is not derived from any single precedential decision of the Third Circuit but is an amalgamation of factors found in Hurley and other sources.
+The list of factors in this Instruction that may be considered in determining whether a work environment is hostile is not derived from any single precedential decision of the Court of Appeals but is an amalgamation of factors found in Hurley and other sources.
 However, Nitkin v.
 Main Line Health, 67 F.4th 565, 571 (3d Cir.
 2023), made clear in the summary judgment context that in looking to such factors only reasonably specific incidents can be considered, holding that “the District Court properly excluded Nitkin’s ‘general, unsubstantiated allegations that the alleged conduct occurred ‘regularly’ or ‘all the time.’”

 The Court of Appeals has set out the elements of a hostile work environment claim as follows: